-Grassroots LGBTQ leaders in small towns and rural areas will play a defining role in the next chapter of the Southern equality movement, as we strive to achieve full equality in every sphere of life and promote lived equality in every town.
+Grassroots LGBTQ leaders will play a defining role in the next chapter of the Southern equality movement, as we strive to achieve full equality in every sphere of life and promote lived equality in every town.
 Through the Hometown Organizing Project, CSE empowers local LGBTQ leaders to do this work.
 We support these leaders with trainings, funding, leadership coaching, and other tools as they engage in advocacy, service and visibility projects.
 Check out our current HOP initiatives:

 Southern Equality Fund: CSE launched this fund in 2015 to support the leadership of LGBTQ Southerners doing vital work on the frontlines of our region.
-We provide direct financial support to grassroots organizers and groups promoting legal and lived equality across the South, especially in small towns and rural areas.
+We provide direct financial support, leadership development, and trainings to grassroots organizers and groups promoting legal and lived equality across the South.
+Learn more and apply now!

-“The LGBT South” Newsletter: “The LGBT South” is a weekly email newsletter that highlights political and policy developments in the South as well as the voices and experiences of LGBT people living in the South.
+“The LGBT South” Newsletter: “The LGBT South” is a weekly email newsletter that highlights political and policy developments in the South as well as the voices and experiences of LGBTQ people living in the South.
 This newsletter is helpful for journalists, public officials, movement leaders and supporters to stay updated on important topics related to our community.
 Sign up here.

 Coalition Building: CSE is proud to work alongside other social justice organizations and movements to promote equality, dignity and safety for all people.
-Across, NC we are part of the Moral Monday Movement.
-Led by the North Carolina NAACP; a new Sanctuary Movement in Asheville, NC; Faith4Justice in Asheville; and a network of Living Wage Employers led by Just Economics of Western NC.
+We are currently part of: the Moral Monday Movement, led by the North Carolina NAACP; a new Sanctuary Movement in Asheville, NC; Faith4Justice in Asheville; and a network of Living Wage Employers led by Just Economics of Western NC.

-Speaking and Trainings: Our team loves the chance to be out in the community talking about equality and, schedule permitting, we are available to speak and provide trainings for schools (all ages), employers, churches and community groups.
-Email us at email@example.com if you’re interested.
+Speaking: Our team loves the chance to be out in the community talking about equality and, schedule permitting, we are available to speak at schools, churches and community groups.
+Email us at firstname.lastname@example.org if you’re interested.